anne-gcd/MTG-Link/README.md

 * readsFile.fastq.gz: Linked reads file.
 Warning: the barcode sequence must be in the header (BX:Z tag).
 The FASTQ file must be gzipped
 * barcodeIndex.bci: LRez barcode index of the FASTQ file

-MTG-Link can be used for various local assembly use cases, such as intra-scaffold and inter-scaffold gap-fillings, as well as alternative allele reconstruction of large insertion variants.
+MTG-Link can be used for various local assembly use cases, such as intra-scaffold and inter-scaffold gap-fillings, as well as the reconstruction of the alternative allele of large insertion variants.
-As users do not have the same input files depending on their use case, the `utils/` directory contains [scripts](./utils/README.md) to obtain the requested input GFA file from different input file formats.
+As users do not have the same input files depending on their use case, the `utils/` directory contains [scripts](./utils/README.md) to obtain the requested input GFA file from different input file formats (bed, fasta, vcf).
-Besides, for each of these use cases, an example of the procedure to follow to perform local assembly with MTG-Link is detailed [here](./docs/UseCases.md).
+Besides, for each of these use cases, an example of the procedure to follow to perform local assembly with MTG-Link is detailed [here](./docs/README.md).

 #### Options